Star Wars: The Rise of Skywalker: Tie-in literature and merchandise

 A publishing campaign titled "Journey to Star Wars: The Rise of Skywalker" was announced on May 4, 2019.
-It includes the novel Resistance Reborn, set between The Last Jedi and The Rise of Skywalker, the Young adult novel Force Collector, the Middle Grade novel Spark of the Resistance, and various other titles.
+It includes the novel Resistance Reborn, set between The Last Jedi and The Rise of Skywalker, the young-adult novel Force Collector, the Middle Grade novel Spark of the Resistance, and various other titles.
 From December 18, 2019, to March 11, 2020, a prequel graphic novel titled The Rise of Kylo Ren, telling the story of how Ben Solo became Kylo Ren and elaborating upon the character's backstory, was published by Marvel Comics, written by Charles Soule and illustrated by Will Sliney.

 The official novelization of The Rise of Skywalker is by Rae Carson; hardcover and audiobook versions were released on March 19, 2020.
 The novel details Palpatine's return in more depth: He transferred his consciousness into a clone body following his death in Return of the Jedi, and his "son", Rey's father, was a failed clone of Palpatine.
 The junior novel and corresponding audiobook are by Michael Kogge and was released on April 21, 2020.
 A five-issue Marvel Comics adaptation written by Jody Houser and illustrated by Will Sliney was planned to debut in mid-2020, but this was later cancelled, making the film the first in the franchise not to receive a serialized comic adaptation.
+However, the comic has finally been scheduled for release in February 2025.
 A separate graphic novel adaptation was released by IDW Publishing in 2021.

 A story arc of 2020's Darth Vader comic ties into The Rise of Skywalker, utilizing a creature cut from the film as well as Ochi.
-Further, an upcoming novel titled Shadow of the Sith, scheduled for mid-2022, will explore the backstory of Luke and Lando as they investigate the dead world of Exegol.
+Further, a novel titled Shadow of the Sith, released mid-2022, explores the backstory of Luke and Lando as they investigate the dead world of Exegol.